 We know from his writings that the apostle Paul was an unmarried man.
 He had no biological children.
 But that did not prevent him from taking younger Christian men under his spiritual, fatherly care and training.
+Paul is perhaps the premier example of spiritual fathers in the Bible.
 Timothy’s natural dad was not a believer (Acts 16:1).
 The young man joined Paul in his travels and became a spiritual son to the apostle.
 Timothy grew so substantially under Paul’s paternal influence that at one point Paul wrote to the Philippian church, “I have no one like him, who will be genuinely concerned for your welfare” (Philippians 2:20, ESV).

 Similarly, Titus became a close disciple of Paul and became to the apostle a “true son in our common faith.”
 Here too, as with Timothy, we see Paul’s paternal influence developing character and ministry skills in Titus, to the point where the apostle could send Titus into very important ministry situations, including installing elders in the churches (Titus 1:4-5).